MicrosoftDocs/quantum-docs-pr/articles/user-guide/basics.md

 ### Statements
 A statement is a syntactic unit of an imperative programming language that expresses some action to carry out.
 Statements contrast with expressions in that statements do not return results and are executed solely for their side effects.
 Expressions, however, always return a result and often do not have side effects at all.
-In short, the Q# compiler executes a statement and evaluates an expression.
+In short, Q# statements are executed, while expressions are evaluated.

 A simple example of a statement in Q# is assigning a symbol to an expression:
 ```qsharp